Remove the winglet from trhe supremes.

 Wash the rice with cold running water until the water runs clear.

-Place the measured cold water over the washed , drained rice and bring to the boil.
+Place the measured cold water over the washed , drained rice, cover and bring to the boil.

-When boiling, cover with a lid and turn the heat down to a low simmer for 10 minutes.
+When boiling, turn the heat down to a low simmer for 10 minutes.

 Turn the heat off and allow to stand for a further 10 minutes.

-«Ingredients in an Adobo can vary, from chicken (usually cut into pieces on the bone) to pork, seafood and pineapple.
-If adding boiled eggs, either hard boil or be very careful when stirring!
-Try placing a poached egg on top as a twist! »
+«Ingredients in an Adobo can vary, from chicken (usually cut into pieces on the bone) to pork, seafood and pineapple.»